satyajyoti-prasad/banner_app/README.md

 # Banner App

-This is a simple project to display custom banners dynamically in third party web-app.
+This is a simple project in PHP to display custom banners dynamically in third party web-app.

----

-## 📌 Banner Integration Task

-### 1️⃣ Objective

-The goal of this task is to develop an integration script that enables third-party websites to display a banner served by the host system.
+The goal of this app is to develop an integration script that enables third-party websites to display a banner served by the host system.

----

 ## 🚀 Technology Stack